 The early Christians of Mesopotamia began the custom of dyeing Easter eggs.
 Originally, Christians dyed eggs red to represent the blood of Jesus Christ that was shed on the cross.
 Over time, this tradition spread throughout eastern Orthodox churches and eventually made its way to Catholic and Protestant churches in Europe.

-According to Good Housekeeping, early Christian missionaries would dye the eggs different colors to represent different aspects of the Easter story.
+According to Good Housekeeping, early Christian missionaries dyed the eggs different colors to represent different aspects of the Easter story.
 They used yellow to represent the resurrection, blue to represent love, and red to represent the blood of Christ.
 Sometimes, the missionaries would paint biblical scenes on the eggs and hide them.
 This is one of the earliest forms of the Easter egg hunt.

 Why do we hunt for Easter eggs?